BareBones-RPG/BareBones-RPG.github.io/README.md

 - If there are more 6s than 1s, the roll is considered a success.
 - If there are more 1s than 6s, the roll is ruled a fumble.

 **Magic is a perilous power, only to be tampered with by the bravest or most foolish**.
 The GM can consult the following table when multiple ones are rolled on a single ESSENCE roll.
-Alternatively, the GM may choose to inflict damage on the spell caster equal to the number of rolled 1s rolled against casting player's Hit Points or Essence.
+Alternatively, the GM may inflict damage on the spell caster equal to the number of rolled 1s against the casting player's Hit Points or Essence.

 | Roll | Spell Mishap                                                 |
 | ---- | ------------------------------------------------------------ |